 I work closely alongside our Guest Services Manager, Stuart Bathgate, to train and develop the Scott Dunn chefs.
 As a chef, the only menu I set as “standard” is the breakfast menu; all the others are the villa or chalet chef’s own.
 I am lucky enough to be resort-based and travel between all our resorts regularly.
 My day-to-day job is monitoring the menus, quality of the food served on each guest’s holiday and shadowing chefs through their daily routine.

 Nearly every property – I never know where I am going to be each day, let alone each week!
 I am planning to get a ‘full house’ this winter by cooking in every chalet at least once!

 I really like the modern open-plan interior of Can Totxa.
 I love chatting to the guests about what I am cooking.
-Although like the winter, I don’t have a favorite resort!
+Although like the winter, I don’t have a favourite resort!
 About the only downside of Mallorca is that you can’t surf there…

 What ingredients are you most happy using?

 Local and seasonal produce, during the summer months these are most abundant!
 Combined with super fresh fish and you are onto a winner.
 Our local fruit and vegetable shop C’an Fusteret in Pollenca always has a plentiful supply of different, exciting produce, far removed from the bland, easy to transport, homogenous supermarket produce.
 I am always on the lookout for the biggest tomato I can buy – the current record holder weighed in at 1385 grams!

 What is your favourite style of cooking?

 More and more, I have moved away from fine dining – honest ingredients cooked well and served in a ‘Tapas’ style is my favourite way to eat.
 I don’t subscribe to any predefined ideas of what tapas are either.
 The chefs are always happy to tailor the food to a guest’s preference away from the formulaic chalet set menu our competitors use.